codecraftingacademy/py101/doc/lesson0.rst

 Set up VSCode for Python Development
 ------------------------------------

+Now we will configure VSCode for Python development as follows:

 - After launching VSCode, click the gear icon (aka ``Manage``) in the bottom-left corner and then click on ``Extensions``.